Bug report #13741

 In example you can find fields "move left" on first two elements.
 Left or right move, with no rule.

-#2 Updated by Jakub Kosik almost 4 years ago
+#2 Updated by Jakub Kosik over 4 years ago

 As I said, there is no rule.
 I cannot specify exact steps, but this only happens when I digitise a lot: most vertex edit, some reshape, split, add ring.
 Problem show up only when I hit save button.